Kitchen Floor Tiles Buying Guide

-Finally, quartz tile is cost effective compared to other types of natural stone tiles.
-It gives off a luxurious appearance without a large investment upfront.
+Finally, quartz tile is cost-effective compared to other types of natural stone tiles.
+It gives off a luxurious appearance without a significant investment upfront.

 Like other smooth, shiny types of kitchen floor tiles, quartz gets slippery when wet.
-You must clean up spills quickly if you install quartzite as your kitchen floor.
+You must clean up spills quickly if you install quartzite on your kitchen floor.

 9. Sandstone Tile Kitchen Flooring